async-profiler/async-profiler/README.md

 Use `list` to see the complete list of available events.

-  In allocation profiling mode the top frame of every call trace is the class of the allocated object, and the counter is the total allocated bytes in all samples of the given call trace.
+  In allocation profiling mode the top frame of every call trace is the class of the allocated object, and the counter is the heap pressure (the total size of allocated TLABs or objects outside TLAB).

-  In lock profiling mode the top frame is the class of monitor object, and the counter is number of nanoseconds it took to enter the monitor.
+  In lock profiling mode the top frame is the class of lock/monitor, and the counter is number of nanoseconds it took to enter this lock/monitor.

 * `-i N` - sets the profiling interval, in nanoseconds.
 Only CPU active time is counted.
 No samples are collected while CPU is idle.
 The default is